jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 mayest become an eternal light and an immortal spirit.
 This is My command unto thee, do thou observe it.
 (HW-A 51)

+The essence of detachment is for man to turn his face towards the courts of the Lord, to enter His Presence, behold His Countenance, and stand as witness before Him.
+(TB AK)

+Piety and detachment are
+even as two most great luminaries of the heaven of teaching.
+(TB O)

+Astonishment here is highly prized, and utter poverty essential.
+Wherefore hath it been said, “Poverty is My pride.”(132) And again: “God hath a people beneath the dome of glory, whom He hideth in the clothing of radiant poverty.”(133) These are they who see with His eyes, hear with His ears, as it is written in the well-known tradition.
+(TSV FV)

+[The true seeker] must so cleanse his heart that no remnant of either love or hate may linger therein, lest that love blindly incline him to error, or that hate repel him away from the truth.
+Even as thou dost witness in this Day how most of the people, because of such love and hate, are bereft of the immortal Face, have strayed far from the Embodiments of the Divine mysteries, and, shepherdless, are roaming through the wilderness of oblivion and error.
+(G CXXV)

+Pay thou no heed to the humiliation to which the loved ones of God have in this Day been subjected.
+This humiliation is the pride and glory of all temporal honor and worldly elevation.
+What greater honor can be imagined (G CXL)

+Ye are even
+as the bird which soareth, with the full force of its mighty wings and with complete and joyous confidence, through the immensity of the heavens, until, impelled to satisfy its hunger, it turneth longingly to the water and clay of the earth below it, and, having been entrapped in the mesh of its desire, findeth itself impotent to resume its flight to the realms whence it came.
+Powerless to shake off the burden weighing on its sullied wings, that bird, hitherto an inmate of the heavens, is now forced to seek a dwelling-place upon the dust.
+Wherefore, O My servants, defile not your wings with the clay of waywardness and vain desires, and suffer them not to be stained with the dust of envy and hate, that ye may not be hindered from soaring in the heavens of My divine knowledge.
+(G CLIII)

+DETACHMENT (from material things)

 O SON OF BEING!
 Busy not thyself with this world, for with fire We test the gold, and with gold We test Our servants.
 (HW-A 55)